JeffDeCola/hello-go-deploy-gce/docs/_includes/README.md

 # PREREQUISITES

 For this exercise I used go.
-Feel free to use a language of your choice,
+Feel free to use a language of your choice.
+Obviously, you will have to build the binaries and install your language on the VM Instance during the packer build.
+It should not be that difficult to swap.

 * [go](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/languages/go-cheat-sheet)